andrewpaparella/Real-Estate-App/README.md

 ###Icebox Items
 <li> Pictures for homes & Realtors
-<li> AAU, on the individual Realtor page, display all homes being sold by that Realtor.
 <li> Log in feature to prevent other people deleting posts
 <li> Google map pin for address